AleOnori98/MicroGridsPy_Doc/docs/source/example.rst

 - **Backup Systems**: Both battery storage and diesel generators included.
 - **Extra Features**: No extra features or advanced models activated.

-Carousel Gallery
+Default Scenario
 ----------------

-The carousel gallery below visualizes the simulation outcomes, displaying the dispatch strategy, cash flow analysis, and other critical metrics.
+The images gallery below visualizes the interface windows, simulation outcomes, displaying the dispatch strategy, and other critical metrics.

 .. raw:: html